niphadkarneha/gatsby-blog-neha/content/blog/AdieuToPython2/AdieuToPython2.md

 |  3.6 |	PEP 494 | security |  2016-12-23  |	2021-12-23  |	Ned Deily |
 |  3.5 |	PEP 478 |	security  |	2015-09-13  |	2020-09-13  |	Larry Hastings  |

 Enterprises big and small, if not already will soon migrate to Python 3.
-If you are a student like me who uses Python for basic programming assignments or Data Science projects and if you do not work on any enterprise version maybe one of the libraries that you’re using is bulky and is compatible only with Python 2, in such instances you will have to keep your code compatible with Python 3.
-Most of the Supporting libraries and modules for python have already migrated.
+If you are a student like me who uses Python for basic programming assignments or Data Science projects and if you do not work on any enterprise version maybe one of the libraries that you’re using is bulky and is incompatible with Python 3, in such instances you will have to update.
+Industry experts are upgrading their libraries and modules.

 Sometime ago, I helped, [Transitland-processing-animation](https://www.mapzen.com/blog/animating-transitland/) migrate from Python 2 to Python 3.
 One cannot dismiss the benefits of Open Source Software's.
 The process of migration was easy and straightforward, tools like 2to3 will help and while they are useful, they do have some limitations.
 The differences in Python 2 and Python 3 are not just the differences in print statements